-16.2 Approval
+17.2 Approval

-Each Study Group may approve, by consensus, revised or new Opinions.
+Each Study Group may approve, [by a method to be decided], revised or new Opinions.

-16.3 Suppression
+17.3 Suppression

-16.3.1 Opinions shall be deleted when the proposal or request that they contain have been addressed.
+17.3.1 Opinions shall be deleted when the proposal or request that they contain have been addressed.
 Such deletion should take into account the status of telecommunication technology, which may differ from country to country and between Regions.